YumanKh/Pong-SFML-CPP/README.md

 <<<<<<< HEAD
 # YuKman's Pong 🎮

-A classic Pong game built from scratch using C++ and SFML 3, featuring a menu system, basic game settings, credits, and two-player local gameplay.
+A redesigned classic Pong game built from scratch in C++ with SFML 3, featuring object-oriented architecture, a complete menu system, local two-player gameplay, and custom-made assets.

-This project is my first SFML game.
-At college, I am currently studying the fundamentals of C++, and this project represents my first step into graphics, game loops, and interactive programming.
+This project is the refactored version of my first SFML game.
+The original codebase was written procedurally across multiple files with no real architectural structure — no classes, no separation of concerns, and no memory management strategy.
+This version was rebuilt using OOP principles, smart pointers, encapsulation, and separation of responsibilities — reflecting the C++ fundamentals I am currently studying.

 ---